 We rely on generous donations from the public, sponsorship and grants to support the work that we do.

-If you would like to donate to support the efforts of the Mōkihi Reforestation Trust please email email@example.com to get our Internet Banking details.
+If you would like to donate to support the efforts of the Mōkihi Reforestation Trust please email us at firstname.lastname@example.org for our Internet Banking details.

 Te Kākano Aotearoa Trust is a Wanaka community-based native plant nursery that specialises in propagating plants of local origin (Upper Clutha region) and uses these plants for localised native habitat restoration.
 Our work benefits the community at large as we engage people to care for their land and work together in support of native habitat restoration.
 Volunteers retain knowledge about propagation techniques and care of native plants.
 Our work also involves local community groups, schools, councils, organisations, businesses, as well as individuals, and promotes the importance of native flora and fauna to people of all ages.
 This is especially important for the younger generations who are exposed to our habitat restoration efforts as they are the ones to continue our legacy for conservation.
 Loss of habitat through fires, farming and weeds has made it difficult for the survival of our native species, so our work benefits native biodiversity.
 Native birds, animals and threatened native species flourish from habitat restoration.

 Te Kākano Aotearoa Trust is not-for-profit charitable organisation registered with the NZ Charities, #CC23553.